troclaux/notes/nvim.md

   - :%s/old/new/g

-## substitute command :%s/
+## substitute command

-After you run the command :%s/old/new/c in Vim, the prompt "replace with new (y/n/a/q/l/^E/^Y)?" appears, which provides you with several options to respond to each replacement:
+after running the command `:%s/old/new/c`, the prompt "replace with new (y/n/a/q/l/^E/^Y)?" appears, which provides several options:
 - y (yes): replace the current instance of the old word with the new word
 - n (no): do not replace the current instance of the old word, and move on to the next instance
 - a (all): replace all remaining instances of the old word with the new word, without prompting again